MEL Client FAQs

 What if I just want a tree removed?

 I will only remove small trees and shrubs if they will be replaced with other vegetation.
-A licensed arborist will need to be consulted is work can’t be done from the ground.
+A licensed arborist will need to be consulted if work can’t be done from the ground.

 What if I want a plant that is not a regional native?

 Humans have strong emotional connections to plants.
-Certain smells, colors, a tree that reminds you of a passed loved one.
+They connect us to loved ones and important memories.
 These specimen plants have an important role to play.
 I do plant non-native plants at times, but my strong preference is for regionally available species.